kykungz/compilr/README.md

 Compilr is a docker-based API server for compile and running source code.
 Once you have downloaded and created a docker container using our provided image, your API server will start running automatically.

+## Usage
+### Request
 Compilr will create a simple API server on port 8080 by default.
-You can compile and run you code by sending a `POST` request to your https://localhost:8080/compile route, with a JSON request body similar to:
+You can compile and run you code by sending a HTTP `POST` request to your https://localhost:8080/compile route, with a JSON request body similar to:
 ```javascript
 // This is an example of compilr-javascript